heptarch/heptarch.github.io/drafts/demon.md

 But then the teardrops lengthen inward into spikes, impaling the ball through its corners; Susan gasps.
-The spikes push through to the opposite side, and the whole figure convulses, shivering forth into new, more elaborate patchworks.
+The spikes push through to the opposite side, and the whole figure convulses, shivering forth into new, more elaborate patchworks, like a dancing star.

-The ball is swallowed up by its dancing assailants.
 A devilish shape, she concludes, grinning, and switches it off.

 <p align="center">